ayush-0110/Ayush-calendar/README.md

 *run node .\index.js.

-*wait for some time till a browser tap opens for authorisation.
+*wait for some time till a browser tab opens for authorisation.

 *Provide authorisation to your google account.